M3cubo/Boolf/README.md

 # Boolf
-A library to read and download books of the public domain.
+A library to read and download books from the public domain.

 https://boolf.org/